 The stereo descriptor D stands for dexter (Latin for ‘right’) because of the horizontal high priority rest, i.e. the OH standing lowest in the Fischer projection faces to the right.
 Conversely, there is the L for laevus (Latin for left).
 The enantiomer L-fructose, however, is physiologically not significant.

 In addition, there exists the Haworth notation where the molecule is drawn as a plain ring.
-In case of the fructose, this is a special characteristic as it occurs in crystalline form as a six-membered ring (called fructopyranose) and in bound form as a five-membered ring (called fructofuranose).
+In case of the fructose, this is a special character as it occurs in crystalline form as a six-membered ring (called fructopyranose) and in bound form as a five-membered ring (called fructofuranose).
 The α- and β-anomers of each ring shape can be converted into each other in an aqueous solution and are in equilibrium with each other.